 Here are some tips that will help you manage the anxiety symptoms of children:

-1. It generates a routine that favours the child to have periods to relax.
+1. It generates a routine that favors the child to have periods to relax.
 Sometimes they are subjected to routines loaded with tasks and obligations, so it is necessary that you help them find activities where they can rest and disconnect.

 2. Give importance to what they express, especially when they talk about how they feel.
 Although as adults we believe that their problems are unimportant, as children many of them generate great concerns that must be addressed.